badcodebuilder/NetflowGenerator/readme.md

 ## ENV requirment

+To compile client and server program, you need:

++ build-essential
 + pthread, which means you have to use **UNIX** or **LINUX**(maybe macOS but I cannot afford it)
++ hiredis, officially recommended C API of redis

+To run netflow plot script, you need:

++ python3, I use **python 3.8.5** to write the script
++ matplotlib, default version
++ redis, default version

+And to run the compiled program, you need:

 + redis

+If you really do not know how to install that, please consult this [document](docs/envinstall.md).

 ## How to RUN